fairmatic/fmsdk-insurance-sample-ios/README.md

 ## Pre-requisites

-- Xcode 14.0 or later
+- Xcode 15.0 or later
-- Cocoapods

 ## Steps to run the app

 1. Clone the repository, navigate to the repository using your terminal.
-2. Run `pod install`.
-This will install the Fairmatic SDK along with the necessary dependencies.
-3. Open the `FairmaticInsuranceSample.xcworkspace` using Xcode.
+2. Open the `FairmaticInsuranceSample.xcodeproj` using Xcode, wait for the Swift packages to be synced.
 4. Open the `FairmaticManager.swift` and replace the `private let sdkKey = ""` with your SDK key.
 5. Run the application on your desired device.